pearlanyanwu/article-preview.github.io/README.md

 ### What I learned

-N/A
+I learned how to build a mobile-first design, then covert it to fit desktops.

 ### Continued development

-I've completed the mobile and desktop designs for the most part.
-I'm still learning how to activate the popup in its mobile design.
+I've completed the designs for the most part.
+The placement of the popup in the mobile view does not match the original design exactly, but it still functions as intended.
+In the near future, I will improve this.

 ### Useful resources

-- [w3schools.com](https://www.w3schools.com/howto/howto_js_popup.asp) - This helped me create the popup and its functionality.
+- [w3schools.com](https://www.w3schools.com/howto/howto_js_popup.asp) - This helped me create the popup and implement its functionality.